 This is the perfect comfort food treat – crisp golden pastry paired with rich, thick custard, flavoured with Sugar and Crumbs Banana Split Natural Flavoured Icing Sugar.
-Making your own custard may seem a little daunting but actually, with a bit of cornflour to help it thicken, is really simple.
+Making your own custard may seem a little daunting but actually, with a bit of cornflour to help it thicken, it is really simple.

-Banana Custard Slices
+Ingredients Banana Custard Slices

-You’ll need a deep tray to set the Banana Custard Slices in.
+* You’ll need a deep tray to set the Banana Custard Slices in.
 I use my square 23cm brownie tin which is perfect.

-1. Pre-heat the oven to 190° C, 170°C fan, 350 F, Gas mark 4.
+1. Preheat the oven to 190° C, 170°C fan, 350 F, Gas mark 4.

-3. Line a couple of large baking trays with greaseproof paper and lay a piece of pastry out on each one.
+3. Then line a couple of large baking trays with greaseproof paper and lay a piece of pastry out on each one.
 Place another baking tray on top of each and weight it down with baking beans (this is to stop it puffing up unevenly) and then pop in the oven for 30 minutes until crisp and golden.

 4. Allow the pastry to cool in the tin for a few minutes, still weighted, and then transfer it to a wire rack to cool.

-6. While that’s warming up separate the eggs (you don’t need the whites for this recipe – try using them in a meringue like this) in a separate jug.
+6. While that’s warming up separate the eggs (you don’t need the whites for this recipe – try using them in a meringue-like this) in a separate jug.
 Mix together the water and cornflour.

 7. Once the butter has melted in the milk and cream, bring to the boil and then immediately remove from the heat.
 Add first the cornflour and then the egg yolks, whisking constantly as you add each ingredient.
 The custard may thicken up immediately but if it doesn’t, return it to a lower heat, still whisking constantly and you’ll find it thickens up within a minute or two.

-7. Remove the custard from the heat and leave to cool while you prepare the pastry.
+8. Remove the custard from the heat and leave to cool while you prepare the pastry.
 Cut each sheet to size so it will fit snugly in the square tin.
 Line the tin with greaseproof paper and put one sheet of pastry in the bottom, then pour the custard in.